KPBS-FM: Early years

-It changed its call letters to the current KPBS-FM in 1970.
-When National Public Radio was launched in 1971, KPBS-FM became one of the network's three charter members in California, along with KCRW in Los Angeles and KQED-FM in San Francisco.
+It changed its call letters to KPBS-FM in 1970.
+When National Public Radio (NPR) was launched in 1971, KPBS-FM became one of the network's three charter members in California, along with KCRW in Los Angeles and KQED-FM in San Francisco.
 KPBS-FM was one of the 90 stations that aired the initial broadcast of All Things Considered when it premiered on May 3, 1971.

 Adding KQVO

 In 2005, San Diego State University bought a commercial FM radio station in an underserved part of Southern California.
 It paid $1.1 million for 97.7 KQVO, a Class A station in Calexico.
 KQVO first signed on the air in March 1984.
 Over the years, it aired a variety of formats.

 KPBS-FM wanted to give Imperial County its first public radio station.
 KQVO began simulcasting KPBS-FM, airing news, talk and NPR programming.
 The station switched to non-commercial status.